As housing market wavers, brokers strategize to get buyers

 Phillips and the agents at his company, Lake Homes Realty, have learned that to sell a high-end property, they may need to be brutally honest with homeowners whose asking price is way above what the market will bring.
 That's a tactic brokers didn't need to use before the housing crash.

 "We started over a year ago, when we anticipated a slowdown.
-We started aggressively training agents to negotiate listing prices," says Phillips, whose company is based in Hoover, Alabama, but sells lakefront homes in about half the states.
+We started aggressively training agents to negotiate listing prices," said Phillips, whose company is based in Hoover, Ala., but sells lakefront houses in about half the states.

-"I'd love to believe that we will get some momentum back some day, but I think the Chicago housing market will never see even close to the volume that we had before, at least in my lifetime," Benach says.
+"I'd love to believe that we will get some momentum back some day," Benach says.
+"But I think the Chicago housing market will never see even close to the volume that we had before, at least in my lifetime."

-Many real estate brokers have learned to be bloggers and experts in search engine optimization, the process that helps companies rank high in online searches.
-Pavel Khaykin, who buys homes in Massachusetts and rents or sells them, has started blogging on topics like foreclosure.

-"If someone in a town in Massachusetts is facing foreclosure, they can land on our website and potentially reach out to us," he says.